joviniko/chrome-download-bug/README.md

 ```

  - go to https://localhost:8080
- - click on Download link
+ - click on the download link
  - Wait 90 seconds.
 Do not refresh the page
  - Click on the download link again.
 Returns "Failed - Bad certificate"